FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/intro_overview/Installation_outline.md

     "title": "Installation outline",
     "linkTitle": "Installation outline",
     "weight": "70"
 }The following is a brief outline of the Windows {{< SecureTransport/componentshortname  >}} installation steps.
-For complete installation details and for appliance and UNIX installation steps, refer to <a href="../../install_overview" class="MCXref xref">Install SecureTransport</a> .
+For complete installation details and for appliance and UNIX installation steps, refer to [Install SecureTransport](../../install_overview) .

 1. Download the {{< SecureTransport/componentshortname >}} software package file from [support.axway.com](https://support.axway.com/).